lance36/LabAnsible/LabAnsibleKubernetesWithTrident/2_Lab_NAS_iSCSI/README.md

     git clone https://github.com/YvosOnTheHub/LabAnsible.git
     cd LabAnsible/LabAnsibleKubernetesWithTrident

+# Check the version of the NetApp Collection installed (verified with 19.11.0)
+    mazer list

 # Create and share ssh-keys with remote RHEL host (for instance "Rhel4", "Rhel5", "Rhel6")
     ssh-keygen (keep the default values for all inputs, ie press 'enter' a few times) ssh-copy-id root@192.168.0.64